shrinerb/shrine/doc/advantages.md

 which provide both higher and lower level abstractions.
 The functionality is very modular, you can pick and choose features that you need.

-With Shrine you can process both on attachment and on-the-fly, depending on what is more suitable for your requirements.
+With Shrine you can process both up from and on-the-fly, depending on what is more suitable for your requirements.
 Processing is just a functional transformation, which makes it easier to use the processing tool of your choice.
 You can also move processing into a background job.